-A deep, resonant chime echoed through the air, slowly spreading in all directions, reaching far away.
+A deep, resonant chime echoed through the air, slowly spreading outwards in all directions.

-I opened my eyes in confusion, my gaze unfocused as I stared at the familiar ceiling above.
+I blinked in confusion, my gaze unfocused as I stared at the familiar ceiling above.

 ...Where am I?

-With a heart full of questions, I sat up and looked around.
-The room I found myself in was filled with walls of books.
-There were so many that even the shelves couldn't hold them all; they were stacked haphazardly on the floor, leaving just enough space for a narrow path leading to the door.
+Filled with questions, I sat up and looked around.
+The room I was in was filled with walls of books; aside from the bed I lay on, every available space was crammed with books.
+There were so many that the shelves couldn’t hold them all, and they were stacked haphazardly on the floor, leaving just enough room for a narrow path leading to the door.

 This place feels so familiar...
 Isn’t this my room?

-I casually picked up a book lying beside the bed and flipped through it—yes, it's definitely one of my books.
+I casually picked up a book resting by my bedside and flipped through it—yes, it was definitely one of mine.

-For me, possessing them is a form of happiness.
+For me, simply possessing them brought a sense of happiness.

-Being surrounded by books gives me an indescribable sense of security.
+Surrounded by books, this space offered me an indescribable sense of comfort.

-But what is happening now?
+But what’s happening now?
 Am I back in the real world?
 Or was everything before just a dream?

-Also, I think I just heard that chime...
+Also, I think I heard a chime just now...

-With lingering confusion, I slowly got out of bed and walked toward the door—
+With a heart full of questions, I slowly got out of bed and walked towards the door—

-What greeted me was a breathtaking scene filled with various exotic flowers and plants; the dark night sky was dotted with stars, and a large bright moon hung low on the horizon as if about to set.
+What greeted me was a breathtaking sight: a ground covered in vibrant flowers and strange plants; the dark night sky was dotted with stars, and a large moon hung low on the horizon as if about to set.
 Looking up, I saw a misty transparent clock suspended in the darkness of the dome above.
-The sight was so stunning that it took my breath away...
+The scene was so stunning that it took my breath away...

 Wait, is this...
 Otherworldly Illusion?!

-I stepped outside in a daze, gazing at the scene before me.
+I stepped outside, bewildered, gazing at the scene before me.

-I vaguely remembered being transported here from my dreams for some unknown reason, and then a girl with a carefree smile looked at me, as if she had been waiting for my arrival:
+I vaguely remembered being transported here from my dreams for some unknown reason, and then a girl with a carefree smile was looking at me, as if she had been waiting for my arrival:

 "Hello, nice to meet you."

-That's right, that girl was An Yeh, the designated guide for the beginner village.
+That's right, that girl was An Yeh, the novice village guide assigned by the system.

 At least, that's what I believed.